Physics-50/Module-2/docs/week4.md

 3. [Deliverable - Sequence of Figures](#deliverable)
 4. [Mini-questions](#mini-questions)

-Although you are not required to attend lab this week, we **strongly** recommend that you do so --- attending the lab work session is a great opportunity to get direct feedback as you work on your deliverable.
-If issues were raised with any of your checkpoints you can also use this time to collect additional data as needed.
+Lab this week will focus on the preparation of your deliverable.
+You are still required to attend lab but are not required to collect any new data.
+You will have the opportunity to work on your deliverable in lab and receive feedback.
+You also have the opportunity to collect more data if there were issues with your data set.

-This week we will take another look at your analysis leading to the estimated wavelength of your laser and provide advice for communicating your results through a sequence of figures.
+This week's focus is on communicating your results through a sequence of figures.

 ## Experimental Iteration